tanya3007/trade_cred_project/README.md

 Validation occurs on the basis :-
   1) Invoice dates (Pstng Date) should not be future dated.
-  2) A vendor must be assigne to a invoice.
+  2) A vendor must be assigned to an invoice.
+I have considered the Vendor Code column for this.
-  3) Duplicate invoices (Invoice Numbers) are invalid.
+  3) Duplicate Invoices (Invoice Numbers) are Invalid.